-At Infiniti school, we focus on supporting students to enjoy the arts, to connect with and take part in the wider arts world, and develop creativity, communication and leadership skills.
+At Infiniti school, we focus on supporting students to enjoy the arts, connect with and take part in the wider art world, and develop creativity, communication, and leadership skills.
 The programme of study is designed to enable students to access the skills needed to participate in an Arts Award.
 Throughout KS3, we aim for students to develop their confidence, communication skills and learn new skills.
 At KS4, students have the opportunity to gain a wider understanding of the arts through their chosen theme.
-Students work towards a portfolio-based qualification: Bronze, Silver and Gold Arts Award.
+Students work towards a portfolio-based qualification: Bronze, Silver, and Gold Arts Award.

 Arts Award recognises a wide range of arts and cultural activities:

 ● Performing Arts (such as music, dance, drama, storytelling, circus, mime, carnival, musical theatre)

 ● Visual Arts, crafts, and design (such as drawing, painting, ceramics, sculpture, textiles, printmaking,

 ● Literature (such as poetry, fiction, journalism, scriptwriting, and storytelling)